LonamiWebs/Telethon/readthedocs/extra/basic/telegram-client.rst

 and don't be afraid to read the source code of the InteractiveTelegramClient_ or even the TelegramClient_ itself to learn how it works.

-See the mentioned :ref:`telethon-package` to find the available methods.
+See the mentioned :ref:`telethon-client` to find the available methods.

 .. _InteractiveTelegramClient: https://github.com/LonamiWebs/Telethon/blob/master/telethon_examples/interactive_telegram_client.py
 .. _TelegramClient: https://github.com/LonamiWebs/Telethon/blob/master/telethon/telegram_client.py